Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 1. The journalist must not publish the information or records about the privacy of an individual without the consent of the individual concerned, except in the case of a matter of public interest.
 The journalist must not lower the reputation, honour or dignity of the individual not even when publishing the information and records in relation to a public interest, except the case where the individual raises suspicion of unlawfully acting or causing offense by his or her actions.
 2. The journalist respects the presumption of innocence including persons suspected of committing a crime, accused of committing a crime or charged with a crime.
 The names of people suspected of criminal activity are disclosed only if releasing their names is an important public interest.
 3. The journalist does not directly or indirectly provoke any hatred, intolerance or discrimination based primarily on race, worldview, religion, ethnic origin, age, social status, gender or sexual orientation.
-The journalist informs about someone’s belonging to a minority only if the information is relevant in the context of the contribution.
+The journalist informs about someone's belonging to a minority only if the information is relevant in the context of the contribution.
 4. The journalist respects the basic principles of the democratic and legal state, the Constitutional Order of the Slovak Republic as well as the applicable Law and generally accepted moral principles.
 5. The journalist respects other states, nations, their traditions, culture, religion or other beliefs.
 6. The journalist does not directly or indirectly support violations of human rights, violence or environmental damage.